wexample/symfony-translations/README.md

 The suite includes packages for configuration management, file handling, prompts, and more.
 Each package can be used independently or as part of the integrated suite.

 Visit the [Wexample Suite documentation](https://docs.wexample.com) for the complete package ecosystem.

+## Compatibility Matrix

+This package is part of the Wexample suite and is compatible with other suite packages.

+Refer to each package's documentation for specific version compatibility requirements.

+## Dependencies

+- symfony/translation: >=6.2
+- wexample/symfony-helpers: ^1.0.64
+- wexample/php-helpers: ^1.0.62
+- wexample/php-yaml: ^1.0.35
+- wexample/symfony-testing: ^1.0.58

 # About us